alejocbs/ENPM673-Perception-Project-2/README.md

 - John Dinofrio

 ### Files
-Three python files have been submitted for the code part of this project.
+Four python files have been submitted for the code part of this project.

 1. problem1.py -> Brightens image and improves visibility of lane markings, other vehicles, and road signs.

 2. problem2_lines.py -> Find lanes and impose them back into the image.
 Determine heading of the vehicle.

 3. helpers.py -> utility functions specific to supporting the first two files.

+4. kalman.py -> utility to computer Kalman filter

 ### Dependencies
 There are dependencies on external libraries openCV2 and numpy.
 Both can be installed using pip3 for python3: